PROBATE FEES AND COSTS IN CALIFORNIA

 STATUTORY FEES AND COURT COSTS

-But beyond these non-monetary hardships which can themselves be difficult for the surviving family to endure, there are also attorney and executor fees to consider.
-These fees are set by California’s Probate Code §10810.
+In California, probate fees are set by California’s Probate Code §10810.
 The statutory fees prescribed by §10810 are based on the value of the estate, as determined during the probate process.

 The value of the estate is generally determined by the inventory conducted by the estate’s executor, and sometimes with the assistance of court prescribed referees.
 Unfortunately, in making the valuation, the court does not consider the debts of the estate to offset the gross valuation, and thus determines the fees based upon just the gross valuation of the assets in probate.
 For example, if a house is appraised at $1,000,000 but has an outstanding mortgage of $800,000, the house is still valued at $1,000,000 for the purposes of calculating statutory probate fees.